ChadKoder/guitar-search-demo/README.md

 # guitar-search-demo

+***TODO: ADD SETUP STEPS FOR BOTH PROJECTS***

 This is a demo application that I am writing to be used to learn new web technologies.
+I will be continuously adding/removing tools as I learn, so things might look a bit crazy at times!

 Currently using:
 web: